-We give teens a safe space to tell the truth and be their true selves
+We give teens a safe space to tell the truth and be heard

 For over 25 years, we have offered Teen Talking Circle Facilitator Trainings and educational workshops, retreats and materials to assist adults to bring circle into their communities and youth serving organizations.
 Our circle methodology has been incorporated into schools, hospitals, organizations, community centers, after-school programs, and privately world-wide.